dummy-ilh/MINE/ML/Google_glossary.md

 toxicity
 #Metric

 The degree to which content is abusive, threatening, or offensive.
-Many machine learning models can identify and measure toxicity.
+Many machine learning models can identify, measure, and classify toxicity.
 Most of these models identify toxicity along multiple parameters, such as the level of abusive language and the level of threatening language.

 TPU
 #TensorFlow